TUW-VieVS/VieSchedppGUI/README.md

 The full __VieSched++__ software contains 4 different packages which are all available in git under `git.geo.tuwien.ac.at/vievs/VieSchedpp/`

-It is recommended to copy the source code into one common directory here called `VieSchedppSource`
+It is recommended to copy the source code into one common directory here called `VieVS`

-    VieSchedppSource/VieSchedpp
+    VieVS/VieSchedpp
-    VieSchedppSource/VieSchedppGUI
+    VieVS/VieSchedppGUI
-    VieSchedppSource/IAU_SOFA (only for installation)
+    VieVS/IAU_SOFA (only for installation)
-    VieSchedppSource/CATALOGS (only for usage)
+    VieVS/CATALOGS (only for usage)

 ## Dependencies